grantmcconnaughey/Lintly/README.md

 ## To-Do

-- Exit 1 if errors
 - Post statuses
-- Fail on any issue or diff issues
+- Config: Fail on any issue or diff issues
+- Delete existing PR Review
 - Use Jinja for comment templating
 - Support for eslint
 - Support for stylelint